 The best practice followed is to test the component continuously so that areas that are more prone to bugs are identified and reported back to developers for the fixes to be done in the next released build.

-Group of end-users who verifies the system, provide the bug list to the developers to be fixed in the next release.
+A group of end-users who verifies the system, and provide the bug list to the developers to be fixed in the next release.
 It lets the users find the bugs before it goes into production.
 This testing type is a replica of a real environment or verification before the system actually goes live.

 What You Will Learn:

 Pilot Testing comes in between the User Acceptance test and Production deployment.
 The purpose of performing this testing is to define the project’s cost, risks, feasibility, time, and efficiency.

 Objectives Of Pilot Testing